-“Sailboats and Swans” is a series of portraits of prisoners in Russia and the Ukraine.
+“Sailboats and Swans” is a series of portraits of prisoners in Russia and Ukraine.

-When talking about this series, Chelbin shares: “I search for faces and eyes who express the complexities of life and for a gaze that transcends from the private to the common.
-I also center each project on a group who share something in common— “Strangely Familiar” focuses on the small town performers, while “The Black Eye” is comprised of portraits of wrestlers and athletes.
+When discussing this series, Chelbin shares: “I search for faces and eyes that express the complexities of life and for a gaze that transcends from the private to the common.
+I also center each project on a group which shares something in common—’Strangely Familiar’ focuses on the small town performers, while ‘The Black Eye’ is comprised of portraits of wrestlers and athletes.

 “Four years ago, while visiting the Ukraine, I passed along a high brick wall.
 Next to it stood two men.
 Our eyes met and I can still remember their eyes today—they expressed this mesmerizing human blend of fear and cruelty.
 I was later told this was a men’s prison and from that moment I wanted to see what was inside.

 “When I was eventually allowed to take portraits inside the prison, I decided to ask the subjects about their crimes only after we had finished the photo session.
 I did not want to be influenced by the knowledge of what he or she did.
 I was only interested in the gaze and in unfolding a complicated scene for the viewer.

 “Prison is usually depicted in movies and television as full of energy and violence.
 I was surprised to find—the first time I entered a prison—a place of boring, tiring routine.
 The majority of the men there are weak, fatigued, and controlled by a small number of strong individuals.
 There are men who committed terrible crimes and are now walking around like zombies.